in28minutes/learning-paths-cloud-and-devops/00-short-videos/devops.md

 	- If you are using Docker containers for running your applications, the containers are self sufficient and will have all the required configuration packed into it for your application.
 In this case, the need of a configuration management tool like chef or puppet is not that much.
 But you still need something to manage your infrastructure with code.
 Because the containers will ultimately run on top of a server/vm in a cloud infra.
 Terraform can step in and create your required infra for your containers to run on.
 - Docker Compose vs Kubernetes vs Docker Swarm
 - Kubernetes - OpenShift vs EKS vs AKS vs GKE
-- Continuous Integration vs Continuous Deployment vs Continuous Delivery
+- Continuous Integration vs Deployment vs Delivery
 - Continuous Integration - 3 Best Practices
-- Infrastructure as Code
+	- Fast pipelines (Build time is important)
+	- Commit early, commit often
+	- Build only once
+	- Run code quality checks and automation tests
+	- Dev Prod Parity
 - Infrastructure as Code - 3 Advantages
+	- Faster
 	- Less Errors
 	- Declarative
 	- Avoid Configuration Drift